top of page

 The Demonization of "Welfare"

-"Welfare" became a "dirty word" after World War II once African American single mothers gained access to Aid to Dependent Children.
+"Welfare" became a "dirty word" after World War II.

 At first, the program worked as policymakers had imagined.
-Images that educated the public about the program depicted white mothers and white children.
+Images (like the one to the left) educated the public about the program, depicting white mothers and white children as the beneficiaries.
 The majority of recipients were white women whose husbands had passed away.
-The rolls changed in the 1940s and 1950s, however, as more divorced or never-married mothers and women of color gained access.
+The rolls changed in the 1940s and 1950s, however.
+The number of families receiving ADC grew significantly during the 1950s and 1960s (see the line graph below).
+Also, more divorced or never-married mothers and women of color gained access to the program (donut charts below).
+As the program grew and changed, so did the public's perception of it.

 Screenshot 2026-04-20 at 3.12.31 PM.png